Hope's unbeaten 146 leads West Indies to level ODI series

 Just when West Indies appeared to take the control, Shakib and Mahmdullah (30) added 61 runs together to set up a late blitz.

-But Thomas, with 3-54, and Roach, 1-39, left them at least 15 to 20 runs short which eventually turned out to be decisive.
+But Thomas, with 3-54, and Roach, 1-39, put the squeeze on Bangladesh to prevent a blitz.

+"We were at least 15 to 20 runs short," Bangladesh captain Mashrafe Mortaza said.
+"We lost a lot of wickets when set in the middle and then Shakib, Mahmudullah got out."

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports